Two crashes on Hawke's Bay highways

 Emergency services have responded to two crashes on Hawke's Bay highways on Thursday morning.

+A police spokeswoman said police received a report of a single vehicle crash on State Highway 5, Waipunga, at 8.17am.

+The spokeswoman said one vehicle hit the Okoeke Stream Bridge and traffic management is in place while the scene is cleared as of 10.05am.

-A St John spokesperson said St John received a call to an incident in Waipunga, Hawkes Bay at 8.14am, reported as a single-vehicle crash.
+A St John spokesperson said St John attended, but a person involved in the incident declined treatment.

 A crash blocked a southbound lane of the Hawke's Bay Expressway, at the Meeanee Rd on-ramp.